justxraf/InvitationsAPI/docs/adr-0001-server-free-core.md

   builder and the `bukkit/` examples keep this boilerplate to a few lines.
 - A single module means the boundary is convention-enforced (grep/review) rather than compiler-enforced.
   Accepted until publishing, when the split into modules makes it structural.

-## Alternatives considered

-- **Depend on Bukkit directly in the core.** Simplest call sites, but couples every consumer to a server runtime, blocks non-Bukkit reuse, makes Folia a special case, and makes the engine hard to test without MockBukkit.
-Rejected.
-- **Split into Gradle modules now.** The right end state, but premature before the artifact coordinates and publishing story are settled; the package boundary already delivers the testability guarantee.
-  Deferred, not rejected.